-Between 2012 and 2017, Vermont lost more than 500 farm businesses, and the amount of land in production dropped by nearly 5%.
+According to the USDA Census of Agriculture, Vermont lost more than 500 farm businesses between 2012 and 2017.
 Among the most daunting challenges many farmers will face is deciding how to pass the farm on.
 What happens to that land depends on each farmer’s transition plan.
 VLT strives to help farmers make sure their land stays farmed.

 This year, the younger generations of two farming families in Franklin County are growing their businesses through their work with VLT.
 Thanks to the funding that came with conservation, they are on stronger financial footing and are keeping the land in the family.